maximebimont/Smart-Contract/README.md

-REMIX DEFAULT WORKSPACE
+# REMIX DEFAULT WORKSPACE

 Remix default workspace is present when:
-i.
-Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
-There are no files existing in the File Explorer
+- Remix loads for the very first time
+- A new workspace is created with 'Default' template
+- There are no files existing in the File Explorer

 This workspace contains 3 directories:

-1. 'contracts': Holds three contracts with increasing levels of complexity.
+- 'contracts': Holds three contracts with increasing levels of complexity.
-2. 'scripts': Contains four typescript files to deploy a contract.
+- 'scripts': Contains four typescript files to deploy a contract.
 It is explained below.
-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.
+- 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.

-SCRIPTS
+# SCRIPTS

 The 'scripts' folder has four typescript files which help to deploy the 'Storage' contract using 'web3.js' and 'ethers.js' libraries.